Belgian Gardens

 The educational profile of Belgian Gardens exceeds national averages, with above-average qualification levels and academic performance metrics

-Belgian Gardens has a notably high level of educational attainment among residents aged 15 and above.
-A total of 35.8% hold university qualifications, compared to the SA4 region's 20.1% and Queensland's rest at 20.6%.
-This is led by bachelor degrees, held by 23.3%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.4%).
-Vocational credentials are also prevalent, with 32.8% of residents holding them, including advanced diplomas (9.7%) and certificates (23.1%).
+Belgian Gardens has a notably high educational attainment among residents aged 15 and above, with 35.8% holding university qualifications compared to the SA4 region's 20.1% and Queensland's 20.6%.
+The area's strongest representation is in bachelor degrees at 23.3%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.4%).
+Vocational credentials are also prominent, with 32.8% of residents holding such qualifications, including advanced diplomas (9.7%) and certificates (23.1%).
+The area exhibits high educational participation, with 31.3% of residents currently enrolled in formal education, comprising 11.4% in primary, 8.0% in secondary, and 7.1% in tertiary education.

-Educational participation is notably high, with 31.3% currently enrolled in formal education.
+Educational participation is notably high, with 31.3% of residents currently enrolled in formal education.
 This includes 11.4% in primary education, 8.0% in secondary education, and 7.1% pursuing tertiary education.

 Frequently Asked Questions - Education